pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 The `layout` option work the same way as page option, so I removed it.
 The `title` option works a little differently, if this option is not provided, jekyll uses the `<file-name>` (without the date part) as title rather than infering from the markdown content.
-Because of that, I prefered to use `title` only in post files.
+Because of that, I prefered to use `title` only for post files.

 The other options are:
 -   `date`: It is used to override the date set in the file name.